elharirymatteo/RANS/README.md

 Common arguments for the training scripts are:

 * `task=TASK` - Selects which task to use.
-Any of `MFP2D_Virtual_GoToXY`, `MFP2D_Virtual_GoToPose`, `MFP2D_Virtual_TrackXYVelocity`, `MFP2D_Virtual_TrackXYOVelocity`, `MFP3D_Virtual_GoToXYZ`, `MFP3D_Virtual_GoToPose`, (these correspond to the config for each environment in the folder `omniisaacgymenvs/cfg/task/virtual_floating_platform`)
+Examples include `MFP2D/GoToPosition`, `MFP2D/GoToPose`, `MFP2D/TrackLinearVelocity`, `MFP2D/TrackLinearAngularVelocity`, `MFP3D/GoToPosition`, `MFP3D/GoToPose`.
+These correspond to the config for each environment in the folder `omniisaacgymenvs/cfg/task/` + `MFP2D` or any robot description (eg. `ASV` for the boat or `AGV` for the turtle-bots).
 * `train=TRAIN` - Selects which training config to use.
-Will automatically default to the correct config for the environment (ie. `<TASK>PPO`).
+Will automatically default to the correct config for the environment file inside the `train/RANS` folder (e.g., `PPOcontinuous_MLP` or `PPOmulti_discrete_MLP`).
 * `num_envs=NUM_ENVS` - Selects the number of environments to use (overriding the default number of environments set in the task config).
-* `seed=SEED` - Sets a seed value for randomization, and overrides the default seed in the task config
+* `seed=SEED` - Sets a seed value for randomization, overriding the default seed in the task config.
 * `pipeline=PIPELINE` - Which API pipeline to use.
-Defaults to `gpu`, can also set to `cpu`.
+Defaults to `gpu`, can also be set to `cpu`.
 When using the `gpu` pipeline, all data stays on the GPU.
 When using the `cpu` pipeline, simulation can run on either CPU or GPU, depending on the `sim_device` setting, but a copy of the data is always made on the CPU at every step.
 * `sim_device=SIM_DEVICE` - Device used for physics simulation.
 Set to `gpu` (default) to use GPU and to `cpu` for CPU.
 * `device_id=DEVICE_ID` - Device ID for GPU to use for simulation and task.
 Defaults to `0`.
 This parameter will only be used if simulation runs on GPU.
 * `rl_device=RL_DEVICE` - Which device / ID to use for the RL algorithm.
 Defaults to `cuda:0`, and follows PyTorch-like device syntax.
-* `test=TEST`- If set to `True`, only runs inference on the policy and does not do any training.
+* `test=TEST` - If set to `True`, only runs inference on the policy and does not do any training.
 * `checkpoint=CHECKPOINT_PATH` - Path to the checkpoint to load for training or testing.
 * `headless=HEADLESS` - Whether to run in headless mode.
 * `experiment=EXPERIMENT` - Sets the name of the experiment.
 * `max_iterations=MAX_ITERATIONS` - Sets how many iterations to run for.
 Reasonable defaults are provided for the provided environments.
-* `warp=WARP` - If set to True, launch the task implemented with Warp backend (Note: not all tasks have a Warp implementation).
+* `warp=WARP` - If set to `True`, launch the task implemented with Warp backend (Note: not all tasks have a Warp implementation).
 * `kit_app=KIT_APP` - Specifies the absolute path to the kit app file to be used.

 Hydra also allows setting variables inside config files directly as command line arguments.
-As an example, to set the minibatch size for a rl_games training run, you can use `train.params.config.minibatch_size=64`.
-Similarly, variables in task configs can also be set.
-For example, `task.env.episodeLength=100`.
+For example, to set the minibatch size for an rl_games training run, you can use `train.params.config.minibatch_size=64`.
+Similarly, variables in task configs can also be set, such as `task.env.episodeLength=100`.

 #### Hydra Notes